Kaufman-Lab-Columbia/ClustSim/README.md

 pip install ....?
 ```

-## Usage
+## Basic Usage
 Intro_ClustSim.ipynb follows along with the information provided below.
 ### Simple Clusters
-By default, the simulate_clusters function simulates circular clusters on a 1000 x 1000 nm plane.
-The function returns an array of coordinates and an array of integers that map to cluster assignments.
-The plot_clusters function allows for easy visualization of the simulated clusters.
+By default, `simulate_clusters()` simulates circular clusters on a 1000 x 1000 plane (arbitrary units).
+The function returns an `(N, d)` shaped array of coordinates and an `(N,)` shaped array of integer labels that map points to cluster assignments, where `N` is the total number of points deposited in the simulation plane and `d` is the dimensionality of the data.
+For visualization of the simulated clusters, use `plot_clusters()` as demonstrated below.

 ```
 X, labels = simulate_clusters(num_clusters = 10, clustered_pts = 50, cluster_size = 100)

 plot_clusters(X,labels)
 ```

 <p align="center">
   <img width="300" height="300" src=https://github.com/user-attachments/assets/6a7a0dee-2d11-4a39-b396-356e090aa614
 </p>

 ### Varying Cluster Shape
-Circular, elliptic, micellular, or fibrillar clusters in 2D or spherical clusters in 3D  can be simulated via cluster_shape set to 'circle', 'ellipse', 'micelle', 'fiber', or 'sphere', respectively.
-The simulation size can be set by setting space = [lower bound, upper bound].
-The separation between clusters can also be set by the min_sep argument.
+Circular, elliptical, micellular, or fibrillar clusters in 2D, or spherical clusters in 3D, can be simulated by setting the `cluster_shape` parameter to `'circle'`, `'ellipse'`, `'micelle'`, `'fiber'`, or `'sphere'`, respectively.
+The simulation size is defined by setting `space = [lower_bound, upper_bound]`.
+The separation between cluster centers can also be set using the `min_sep` argument.

 ```
 simulate_clusters(num_clusters = 25, clustered_pts = 50,